dmoose/openApiGo/README.md

 - A CLI (`cmd/openapi-go-md`) for converting specs from files, stdin, or URLs.
 - A Go library (`pkg/markdown`) that you can call directly from your own code.

+## Supported specifications and behavior

+- **Specifications**: Swagger 2.0 (documents with top-level `swagger: "2.0"`) and OpenAPI 3.x (documents with top-level `openapi: "3.x"`).
+- **Input formats**: JSON or YAML, read from a local file, stdin, or an HTTP(S) URL.
+- **Behavior**: conversion is best-effort and never panics on user input; malformed specs may return an error or, when partially interpretable, produce incomplete Markdown.

+Some features are intentionally minimal for now (for example, no per-operation security breakdown and limited expansion of deeply nested schemas).
+These may evolve in future versions.

 ## Installation

 ### Using `go install`